 The syllabus for a course is a written record of the instructor's plan for the organization and management of the course, and his or her expectations of the students.
 The UF Policy on Course Syllabi outlines the information that must appear in all course syllabi, independent of course level or discipline.
 Instructional faculty are expected to post their course syllabi to a student accessible website and submit copies of course syllabi to the departmental office to document compliance with this policy.

-During term examinations may be held during the regular class time or evening assembly exams may be arranged for Monday-Friday from 8:20-10:10 p.m. (periods E2-E3) for the fall and spring terms and Monday-Friday from 7:00-9:25 (periods E1-E2) for the summer terms.
+During-term examinations are held during regular class times or during assembly exam periods, which are Monday through Friday from 8:20 pm to 10:10 pm (periods E2-E3) for the Fall and Spring terms and Monday through Friday from 7:00 pm to 9:45 pm (periods E1-E2) for the Summer terms.
 If other classes are scheduled during an exam time, instructors must provide make-up class work for students who miss class because of an assembly exam.

-Subject to college degree program and department guidelines, students may take elective course work and earn grades of S (Satisfactory) or U (Unsatisfactory).
-S-U grades do not carry grade point values and are not computed in the UF GPA.
-Such grades are included in a student's permanent record and are reflected on the transcript.
+Subject to college degree program and department guidelines, students can take elective coursework and earn grades of S (satisfactory) or U (unsatisfactory).
+A grade of S is equal to a C (2.0) or better.
+Grades earned under the S/U option do not carry grade point values and are not computed in the University of Florida grade point average.
+Courses with a grade of S will count as credits earned in a degree program.
+Such grades are included in the student's permanent academic record and are reflected on the transcript.
+After the S/U option is approved, the grade cannot revert to a letter grade.

-Students must obtain approval for the S-U option and may elect the S-U option for only one course each term.
-Courses taken to fulfill the Writing and Math Requirement (Gordon Rule) may not be taken S-U. For fall, spring, and summer C terms, the deadline for filing an S-U option is Friday of the third week of classes.
-For summer A and B terms, the deadline is Wednesday of the second week of classes.
+For Fall, Spring, and Summer C terms, the S/U option deadline is Friday of the third week of classes.
+For Summer A and Summer B terms, the deadline is Wednesday of the second week of classes.
 The specific dates are listed in the Critical Dates by Term.

 Public posting of student grades using complete social security numbers or university student identification numbers (e.g., the UF ID number), or any portion thereof, violates the Federal Educational Rights and Privacy Act.
 Consequently, faculty should not post student grades in this manner.